Telling chronic illness stories

 1. Gathering intimate stories of illness

-For my thesis book, I used typography that mimicked the isolation, smallness, and endlessness that is common to the chronic patient experience.
-The cover is filled with the 80+ known names of autoimmune disorders, tracked out and unrecognizable if you’re not looking for them.
-The purpose of the thesis project was to make my own chronic illness story and other chronic illness stories known.
+The thesis book documented the project.
+Sarah used typography that mimicked the isolation, smallness, and endlessness that is common to the chronic patient experience.
+The cover is filled with the 80+ known names of autoimmune disorders.